Cross-Sector Impact Grants

 Arts disciplines may include, but are not limited to:

-• Performing arts, including dance, music, theater, musical theater, and opera;
+• Performing arts, including dance, music, theater, musical theater, opera;

 • Literary arts, including fiction, creative non-fiction, poetry;